teefax/stomp/README.md

     $client->disconnect();
     $loop->tick();
     $client->output->close();
-    throw new \RuntimeException("No heart-beats received from the queue broker") });
+    throw new \RuntimeException("No heart-beats received from the queue broker");
+});
 ```